txwhid/Customer-Segmentation-Analysis-with-Machine-Learning/README.md

 # 🛍️ Customer Segmentation Using Machine Learning

 This is a personal project where I explored customer behavior using machine learning techniques to identify distinct customer segments and provide data-driven marketing strategies.
-The goal was to use unsupervised learning to uncover patterns in purchasing behavior.

 ---